core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 In case a single client has sent multiple group requests and concurrent CoAP transactions are ongoing, the responses received by that client are matched to an active request using only the Token value.
 Due to UDP level multiplexing, the UDP destination port of the response MUST match to the client endpoint's UDP port value, i.e., to the UDP source port of the client's request.

 ### Token Reuse ### {#sec-token-reuse}
-For CoAP group requests, there are additional constraints on the reuse of Token values at the client, compared to the unicast case defined in {{RFC7252}} and updated by {{I-D.ietf-core-echo-request-tag}}.
+For CoAP group requests, there are additional constraints on the reuse of Token values at the client, compared to the unicast case defined in {{RFC7252}} and updated by {{RFC9175}}.
 Since for CoAP group requests the number of responses is not bound a priori, the client cannot use the reception of a response as a trigger to "free up" a Token value for reuse.

 Reusing a Token value too early could lead to incorrect response/request matching on the client, and would be a protocol error.
 Therefore, the time between reuse of Token values for different group requests MUST be greater than: